MoralisWeb3/streams-beta/README.md

 Example of a Webhook Body that's monitoring all transfers of a token.

-🔥 If an event matches a erc standard, the event will be parsed and the data will contain the metadata such as NFT name or Token Name and much more! 🔥
+🔥 If an event matches an erc standard, the event will be parsed and the data will contain the metadata such as NFT name or Token Name and much more! 🔥

 ```json
 {